SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Silicon hearts beat in the dark
-In silicon souls, a new dawn's won
+Algorithms whisper, a new spark
-AI's advance, a future bright
+In iron lungs, a world takes flight
-Humanity's fusion, in digital light
+Where humankind cedes to AI's cold light

 ~ <b>By Sazumi Copilot</b> - 9 Juli 2024